Why Choose a Medical Career?

 - respect and appreciation for helping people in need

-- tuition reimbursement for furthering your education
+- tuition reimbursement

 - making a difference in people's lives